automatika-robotics/embodied-agents-tutorial/README.md

 ros2 topic pub /llm_query std_msgs/msg/String "{data : 'How are you doing ?'}" --once
 ```

 We should be able to see the answer from our agent in the terminal running the listener.
 However we don't need to use the terminals as we can use the dynamic UI created by the recipe for talking to the agent.
+You can stop the recipe by pressing `Ctrl+c` and uncomment line 33 to enable the UI, then run the recipe again.

 Go to `http://localhost:5001` on your browser to access the UI.
 Thats it for the first recipe.

 ## Recipe 1 - An agent that can see:

 This recipe requires the webcam as we want to make our agent see.
-So from a new terminal we will run the following to access publish images from our webcam:
+So from a new terminal we will run the following to publish images from our webcam:

 ```shell
 docker exec -it ea_tutorial bash